A costly skills crisis

 Robert Newry: “I hear constantly about the challenge all companies are experiencing in hiring people with digital skills or digital economy experience; so, we know there aren’t enough people with the skills we need, yet we still recruit based on experience – it’s madness!

 Trying to fill a growing number of roles from narrow pools of experienced candidates is causing spiralling salaries and agency fees – a cost to employers of £6.6bn in the next year.
-Add that to the £38bn UK business can expect to see in lost growth as they struggle to fill their roles, and it’s clear that something has to change.
+Add that to the £38bn UK businesses can expect to see in lost growth as they struggle to fill their roles, and it’s clear that something has to change.
 Being brave and pivoting to hiring for potential makes good business sense.

 What’s more, self-reported descriptions of experience don’t give a reliable picture of capability – so how can a CV predict anything?
 When we see an experienced candidate, we’re primed to assume they’ve got the necessary skills and behaviours.
 With the shift to hiring for potential, we’re advocating instead for direct measurement of what matters in the role – qualities like learning agility, problem-solving, and empathy.
 There’s a saying at Arctic Shores that I’m fond of – ‘to find extraordinary people, it’ll take more than ordinary measures’.
 Right now, businesses need more than ever to look at new ways of identifying the talent they need.